ablanco1950/BrainTumor_sagittal_t1wce_Yolov10/README.md

 The x-rays are presented on the screen with a red box indicating the prediction positive, a blue box negative and with a green box the label of the image that must indicate true position .

-The console indicates the classes that have been detected and their confidence and the class with the image ws labeled.
+The console indicates the classes that have been detected and their confidence and the class with the image was labeled.

+The results seem good in terms of detection, but bad in positive-negative classification, so a test is run using two models with the execution of:

+EvaluateTEST_sagittal_t1wce_2_class_SeveralModels_Yolov10.py

+observing that the results improve considerably in classification

 === Training